zainul-khan/assignment-portal-ts/Readme.md

 A backend system for an assignment submission portal where users can upload assignments, and admins can review and accept or reject them.

-Features
+Features<br>
+Common features

-Common Feauures //I have created a common endpoint for both user and admin differentiaing them from role type I know its not safe in actual project we need different endpoints for atleast sign up for both the entities.
+I have created a common endpoint for both user and admin differentiaing them from role type I know its not safe in actual project we need different endpoints for atleast sign up for both the entities.
 Register: Create an account to upload assignments.
 Login: Authenticate users with secure JWT-based tokens.